Example 2: Applying an error detection algorithm to a full dataset

 items = ["GW.meting.totaalcorrectie"]

-val_obs = hpd.ObsCollection.from_pystore(pystore_name,
+val_obs = hpd.ObsCollection.from_pystore(

 pystore_path,